amsam0/naturecodevoid.dev/index.md

 ### Welcome to [naturecodevoid.dev]({% link index.md %})!

-I like creating random projects that don't always make sense, but are fun to make! 😄
+I like working on random projects! 😄

 [Click here to see my primary projects!]({% link projects.md %})